 My photography reflects my response to subjects ranging from distant landscapes to things close at hand, created by nature or by humans.
 Often working alone, I become completely absorbed and find myself transported to another world.

+Particularly when looking through a close-up lens, I discover the unexpected: everyday objects are transformed beyond the familiar.
 We all interpret things individually but, as we reflect on art of any kind, it is perhaps not as important to understand what a subject is as it is to simply feel its essence.